 Columbus is the Amtrak train station serving the Madison Metro area.
+All services including car rental and lodging are available there.

 Originally built in 1906 by the Chicago, Milwaukee, St. Paul and Pacific Railroad (The Milwaukee Road), the station is well preserved, and looks much as did when first built.
 The station area also includes an older freight station.